IsaacScript/isaacscript/docs/example-mod.md

 (`Isaac` is a global class provided by the game with helpful methods on it. `Isaac.DebugString()` simply writes something to the log.txt file, which is located at `C:\Users\[username]\Documents\My Games\Binding of Isaac Repentance\log.txt`.)

-The `MC_POST_GAME_STARTED` callback is useful for initializing things at the start of every run or making the player start with some novel ability.
+The `MC_POST_GAME_STARTED` callback is useful for initializing things at the start of every run or making the player start with a particular item.
 For our purposes, we don't need it, so we can remove all of the lines relating to that.

 After we have deleted the lines relating to the `MC_POST_GAME_STARTED` callback, we can fix some of the capitalization: